Simple English Scone Recipe you will love.

 - Tip: Use a fork for most of the mixing.
 This way the ingredients stay cold and you are less likely overwork the dough.

-- Stir the sugar and salt into the crumbly mix.
+- Stir the sugar into the crumbly mix.

 - Make a well in the middle, add beaten eggs and with a fork keep combining the dry and wet ingredients.